Our client has over 1000 staff and manages approximately GBP40 billion of funds.

 The CIO of our financial services client had commissioned an independent review of the IT department in order to assess its ability to meet the growth ambitions of the business.
 During this piece of work, we identified the fact that there had been a high number of issues classified as ‘major incidents’ resulting in outages to business operations – affecting revenue, productivity and end-user satisfaction.
 Additionally, the current model for providing IT services was not scalable, despite the fact that costs were continuing to rise.

-We were therefore asked to lead a programme to address these issues and help transform IT to meet the business’ expectations
+We were therefore asked to lead a programme to address these issues and help transform IT to meet the business’ expectations.

 Our initial engagement had identified that significant effort was being expended on high volume, repeatable tasks (such as password resets), there was duplication of effort, and the existing IT service management (ITSM) toolset – which managed incidents, requests, and changes – was outdated and could not provide reliable information.
-All of which was resulting in an inefficient service – hence the perception of unreliability and the high costs.
+All of this was resulting in an inefficient service – hence the perception of unreliability and the high costs.

-Mason Advisory designed a programme to transform IT delivery by improving governance and resource management, embedding clear processes, and introducing automation to create a scalable platform for growth.
+Mason Advisory designed a programme to transform IT delivery by improving governance and resource management; embedding clear processes, and introducing automation to create a scalable platform for growth.

 In parallel, we designed, documented and implemented new ITSM processes aligned to ITIL, but tailored to the client.
 Using outputs from the process design work, we identified that a new ITSM toolset would drive change and improve delivery of support services.
 This included automating key processes such as incident and service request handling, changes, and configuration management, allowing IT service delivery to scale with the business while controlling support staff costs.